pheonix9001/lbbs/README.md

 Tachyon makes up for this by using lua(jit).
 Not only is it faster because JIT but lua was designed to extend and to be extended.

-Also the core is written in c++ because the core is pretty small.
+Also the core is written in c++ because the core is pretty small (less than 500 lines).

 ## Extensibility
 Due to its use of lua(jit) you can extend Tachyon in whatever language you want as long as it can compile into a shared library, anything that compiles to lua or lua itself(pretty op).